As you probably know, we raise rabbits on our homestead, which means we have a LOT of rabbit manure.

 Not everyone is enchanted with the idea of directly applying manure to their garden.
 That’s ok – you can compost the rabbit poop.

-To make rabbit manure compost, mix the poop with other compost ingredients that will decompose, such as fruit peelings, bits of leftover food, coffee grounds, and grass clippings, and leaves.
+To make rabbit manure compost, mix the poop with other compost ingredients that will decompose, such as fruit peelings (like bananas), bits of leftover food, coffee grounds, and grass clippings, and leaves.

 Add equal parts of wood shavings and straw, then blend all these things (and other kitchen waste) thoroughly, then add enough water to moisten.
 Be very careful not to completely saturate the compost pile.

 Cover with a protective tarp and turn every two weeks.
 If you’re hot composting (which is unlikely with rabbit poop but, hey, stranger things have happened!), then water regularly to maintain heat and humidity levels.
 Keep adding to the pile and turning and blending it until it fully composts.